-- Design rewards that match the company’s culture
+Design rewards that match the company’s culture

-Instead, all new employees are given a keychain (called a “mojo”) that co-founder and CEO Kim Jordan makes out of both a stainless steel bead to represent beer making equipment and also a unique bead to represent that person.
+Instead, all new employees are given a keychain (called a “mojo”) that co-founder and CEO Kim Jordan makes out of both a stainless steel bead to represent beer-making equipment and also a unique bead to represent that person.

 Use technology to your advantage

 New Belgium employee and team achievements are recognized on an online “kudos” board and all-staff meetings also highlight these achievements.
 There is also a special place to recognize small wins.

-Reward programs have to be re-evaluated as the company grows.
+Employee reward programs have to be re-evaluated as the company grows.
 For example, after a company reaches a large employee base, company lunches may be too cumbersome to have any real value.
 Employees may also be scattered among different office locations, which makes it impossible for everyone to meet for a meal.

 Reward individuals with meaningful gifts

 You can give someone $100 in cash, but that will fade quickly.
-At New Belgium for example, a boss may give an employee a gift certificate for a pedicure when she is working particularly hard or has reached a milestone.
+At New Belgium, for example, a boss may give an employee a gift certificate for a pedicure when she is working particularly hard or has reached a milestone.